joeycarter/website/content/post/take-a-science-course.md

 ---
 title: "Take a Science Course"
-date: 2017-09-25
+date: 2014-09-25
 tags: ["science", "education"]
 draft: false
 ---

+**Update** | September 25, 2017

-This essay was originally published on [Carleton's Learning Log](http://learninglog.carleton.ca/2014/09/take-science-course/) on September 25, 2014, three years ago to this day.
+This essay was originally published on [Carleton's Learning Log](http://learninglog.carleton.ca/2014/09/take-science-course/) three years ago to this day.
 I wanted to revisit it to give it some long-overdue polishing and clarification.

 ***